AI Use Policy

 4.1 As between you and Unshift

-As between you and us, you own the AI Output generated for your project, to the extent ownership is legally possible.
+You generate AI Output through your own AI assistant and assemble it into your project using the Service.
+As between you and us, you own the AI Output in your project, to the extent ownership is legally possible.
 We grant you the rights needed to use, modify, publish, and commercialize the AI Output as part of your Service usage, subject to the Terms of Service and this Policy.
+Your ownership of AI Output is also subject to any terms your AI provider applies to output you generate with their models.

 4.2 Legal reality of AI ownership